Miguel de Cervantes: 1566 to 1580: Military service and captivity

 In Journey to Parnassus, published two years before his death in 1616, Cervantes claimed to have "lost the movement of the left hand for the glory of the right".
 As with much else, the extent of his disability is unclear, the only source being Cervantes himself, while commentators cite his habitual tendency to praise himself.
 However, they were serious enough to earn him six months in the Civic Hospital at Messina, Sicily.

-Although he returned to service in July 1572, records show his chest wounds were still not completely healed in February 1573.
+Although he returned to service in July 1572 in the Tercio de Figueroa, records show his chest wounds were still not completely healed in February 1573.
 Based mainly in Naples, he joined expeditions to Corfu and Navarino, and took part in the 1573 occupation of Tunis and La Goulette, which were recaptured by the Ottomans in 1574.
 Despite Lepanto, the war overall was an Ottoman victory, and the loss of Tunis a military disaster for Spain.
 Cervantes returned to Palermo, where he was paid off by the Duke of Sessa, who gave him letters of commendation.

 In early September 1575, Cervantes and Rodrigo left Naples on the galley Sol; as they approached Barcelona on 26 September, their ship was captured by Ottoman corsairs, and the brothers taken to Algiers, to be sold as slaves, or – as was the case of Cervantes and his brother – held for ransom, if this would be more lucrative than their sale as slaves.
 Rodrigo was ransomed in 1577, but his family could not afford the fee for Cervantes, who was forced to remain.
-Turkish historian Rasih Nuri İleri found evidence suggesting Cervantes worked on the construction of the Kılıç Ali Pasha Complex, which means he spent at least part of his captivity in Istanbul.
+Turkish historian Rasih Nuri İleri found evidence suggesting Cervantes worked on the construction of the Kılıç Ali Pasha Complex, which would mean he spent at least part of his captivity in Istanbul.
+This is yet to be proven and no evidence has been published on the matter.

 By 1580, Spain was occupied with integrating Portugal, and suppressing the Dutch Revolt, while the Ottomans were at war with Persia; the two sides agreed a truce, leading to an improvement of relations.
 After almost five years, and four escape attempts, in 1580 Cervantes was set free by the Trinitarians, a religious charity that specialised in ransoming Christian captives, and returned to Madrid.